 Should I stop taking duloxetine during the pregnancy or wean off it before the third trimester?

 Studies have shown that when depression is left untreated during pregnancy, there may be increased chances for miscarriage, preeclampsia (dangerously high blood pressure), preterm delivery, and low birth weight.
 Only you and your healthcare provider know your medical history and can best determine whether or not you should stop taking duloxetine during pregnancy.
 Some women can gradually wean off duloxetine during pregnancy.
 For other women, the effects from stopping duloxetine may be more harmful than the possible risks to the baby if they continue to take it.
 The benefits of taking duloxetine for your specific situation and the potential small risks to the baby should be considered before a decision is made.

-Will taking duloxetine have any long-term effect on my baby’s behavior and development?
+Will taking duloxetine have any long-term effect on my child’s behavior and development?

 Can I take duloxetine while breastfeeding?

 There are no studies looking at possible risks to a pregnancy when a father takes duloxetine.
-In general, medications that the father takes do not increase risk to a pregnancy because the father does not share a blood connection with the developing baby.
-For more information, please see the MotherToBaby fact sheet on Paternal Exposures and Pregnancy at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.
+In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
+For more information, please see the MotherToBaby fact sheet on Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.